wacuuu/workload-collocation-agent/examples/kubernetes/monitoring/prometheus/cadvisor.md

 ##### Workloads

-Example workloads are in [this directory](../../workloads).
-Those are just reference applications used to test the solution.
-Only thing important for further explanation is the app label with value set to workload name.
-It is used to identify the workload in rules.
+Workloads used by us in internal testing are located in [this directory](../../workloads).
+Only thing important for notice is the **app** label with value set to workload name.
+It is used to identify the workload in rules as mentioned in introduction.

 ##### Monitoring